Joule-second: Base units

 In SI base units the joule-second becomes kilogram-meter squared-per second or kg⋅m2⋅s−1.
 Dimensional Analysis of the joule-second yields M L2 T−1.
 Note the denominator of seconds (s) in the base units.

 Confusion with joules per second

-The joule-second should not be confused with the joule per second (J/s).
+The joule-second (J⋅s) should not be confused with joules per second (J/s) or watts (W).